ErickPH/powershellscripts/README.md

 1. Clone the repository to your local machine:

-      ```bash

       git clone https://github.com/ErickPH/powershellscripts.git

 2. Browse the available scripts in the repository.
 3. Run the scripts in PowerShell as an administrator, as many of them require elevated privileges.
+4. Some scripts may need to enable powershell Bypass restriction.
-4. I try to document the scripts as neatly as possible.
+5. I try to document the scripts as neatly as possible.
 Enhancements are welcomed.

 ## Issues